Skip to main content

 Augmenting supply chain infrastructure

-In 2024, cybersecurity specialists are expected to pursue new ways to protect supply chains and develop existing methods of cybersecurity supply chain risk management.
-This is mostly a response to cases of espionage, state-driven cyber attacks, and geopolitical disturbances that affect the global supply chain.
-For instance, Russia targeted technology involved in running critical Ukrainian infrastructure in February 2022.
-Gartner predicts that 45% of organizations will experience attacks on their software supply chains by 2025, which is three times as many as in 2021.
+In 2026, cybersecurity specialists are expected to pursue new ways to protect supply chains and develop existing methods of cybersecurity supply chain risk management.
+This is primarily a response to cases of espionage, state-driven cyberattacks, and geopolitical disturbances that affect the global supply chain.

 Complying with stricter cybersecurity requirements